shajiakhan/lab-docs/labs/networking/internetworking-basics-host-routing-virtualbox.md

 Examine Routing Tables of both machine-A and machine-C. Please study the row(s) in the routing table and understand how the default routes help the machines send the packets to their router (gateway) when the destination IP addresses of any packets are not on the same network as the machines themselves.

-## Cleanup cloud resources after you're done
+## Cleanup your environment

 It's always a good idea to delete/remove any **unwanted** cloud resources; as long as you're sure you don't need them.
-See [some guidelines how to clean up / delete cloud resources in OpenStack Dashboard here](../../tasks/openstack/clean-up-resources.md) if needed.
+When deleting resources you have to follow a certain order (typically the reverse of how you created them...).
+For example, in the setup above, we'd have to shutdown and delete the instances first, then delete the interfaces on the router(s), then delete the router(s).
+Deleting a router with existing interfaces will not work.... and so on.
+Do the following in order listed.

+1. Shutdown and delete your instances
+2. Delete the interfaces on the router(s)
+3. Delete the router(s)
+4. Delete the network(s)